cockpit-project/cockpit-project.github.io/external/wiki/Contributing.md

  * If you are looking for someplace to start developing, issues are marked [with a good-first-issue label](https://github.com/cockpit-project/cockpit/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue) when they are a good introduction to Cockpit and of limited scope.
  * [Documentation]({{ site.baseurl }}/guide/latest/) (be aware: possible version differences)
  * [Set up integration tests](https://github.com/cockpit-project/cockpit/blob/master/test/README.md).
 Automated tests are an important part of Cockpit and every new feature should be accompanied by its tests.
+ * Join the project's [GitHub Discussions page](https://github.com/cockpit-project/cockpit/discussions) to connect with the community, ask questions, and participate in discussions about the project's development and features.

 ### Issue tracker